 Unemployment hearings and appeals.
 Provides that, in unemployment appeals, the proceedings before an administrative law judge are de novo.
 Provides that an administrative law judge, review board member, or other individual who adjudicates claims can consider as evidence and include in the record those records of the department of workforce development (department) that are material to the issues being considered in the hearing if the records are made available to the interested parties prior to the hearing through (1) the United States mail or (2) the department's electronic portal.
 Removes the provision that provides that the department shall define the term "effort to secure full-time work".
 Provides that an individual has made an effort to secure full-time work with respect to any week in which the individual has made an effort to secure full-time work.
-Requires the department and affirmed that the individual has made an effort to secure full-time work.
 Requires the department, not later than December 31, 2021, to adopt rules to define (1) the acceptable types of work search activities, (2) the number of work search activities required to be completed in any week, (3) the requirements for producing documentation, and (4) the requirement to apply to, and accept if offered, suitable jobs referred by the department.
 Provides that 646 IAC 5-9-3 is void and directs the publisher of the Indiana Administrative Code and the Indiana Register to remove the section from the Indiana Administrative Code.